andyaiken/forgesteel/to do.md

     * Ability to add new terrain objects
 * Tactical map
   * Add terrain minis / overlays
-  * Move minis (and tiles, walls, zones) using a radial control
   * Minis should not be allowed to walk through walls
   * Allow hero / monster stats to be edited